 Mozilla has also sponsored several events hosted by PREreview, including a design sprint for Outbreak Science Rapid PREreview in London in 2019 ($10,000 USD) and an open source sprint the summer of 2020 ($10,000 USD), as well as our pilot Open Reviewers program ($25,000 USD).

 We also accept individual, small dollar donations.
-Anything counts towards supporting our small team and operations to keep our project open and free to anyone!
+Anything counts towards supporting our small team and operations to keep our project and resources open and free to all researchers!
 Thank you!